navelpluisje/synthzygy/README.md

 ---

 A modular synthesizer in vanilla js.
+Due to the fact audioworklets are used,  this will only work in Chrome.

 This is currently a work in progress application.
 The base functionality is working, but some work has to be done.